 Used as an entertainment room in the 18th Century, large gatherings of people would have met here to dance, drink tea, play cards or attend musical performances.
 Equally, they would also come here during the day to just “walk about”.

 Entry to the Assembly Rooms is free, but if you want to step back in time even further, then you must also consider visiting the Fashion Museum inside the Assembly Rooms.

 The Fashion Museum is internationally recognised for showcasing collections of the most perfect dresses and period fashions.
-Lace currently takes the centre stage in the collection, and you can easily spend about 1 hour here admiring each and every piece.
+Lace held the centre stage in the collection when we visited.
+You can easily spend about an hour here admiring each and every piece.

 Bath Botanical Gardens

-I adore escaping to gardens, nature and green spaces during my travels (especially when exploring cities).
+We adore escaping to gardens, nature and green spaces during our travels (especially when exploring busy cities).

 These gardens are perfect for relaxing in with a good book and a picnic if you so wish.
 Whilst walking around, make sure you keep an eye out for original and unique gardening arrangements.

-When I visited, there was a very clever arrangement by the Women’s Institute in Bath of a woman soaking in a bubble bath!
+When we visited, there was a very clever arrangement by the Women’s Institute of a woman soaking in a bubble bath!

 Bath Skyline Walk